rolleyroyy/packetpathupdate/README.md

 - **[WebReinvent](https://webreinvent.com/?utm_source=laravel&utm_medium=github&utm_campaign=patreon-sponsors)**
 - **[Lendio](https://lendio.com)**

+Steps of how to make a page using laravel
+1. Create a Controller
+In Laravel, you can create a controller using the make : controller Artisan command.
+For example, to create a controller named PostContr011er, you would navigate to your project directory in the terminal and run: bash php artisan make : controller Postcontroller
+This command will create a new controller file at app/Http/Controllers/PostController.php.

+2. Defining Methods in Controller
+Inside your controller, you can define methods that correspond to various actions your application can perform.
+For example, to display a list of posts, you might define a index method: php namespace App\Http\Controllers;
+use Illuminate\Http\Request;
+class Postcontroller extends Controller
+{
+    public function index()
+    {
+        return view('posts. index')
+    }
+}

+3. Create a Blade File
+Laravel uses the Blade templating engine for its views.In this example, the index method is returning a view named posts. index.
+This corresponds to a Blade file at resources/views/posts/index. blade. php.
+You would create this file and define your HTML markup there.

+4. Setting Up the Route
+Finally, you would define a route in your routes file that points to the index action of your PostContr011er.
+The routes file will be at routes/web. php.
+Here's an example of what the route might look like: php use Illuminate\Support\Facades\Route;
+use App\Http\Contr011ers\PostContr011er;

+Route: ' /posts• , [Postcontroller: :class,
+index' ] ) ;

+In this route definition, when a GET request is made to the /posts URL of your application, Laravel will direct that request to the index method of PostContr011er.

+That's the basic process of setting up a route in Laravel!.
+Remember to run php artisan serve to start your local development server and see your routes in action.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).